anav5704/Movie-React/readme.md

 ![hero](https://github.com/anav5704/Movie-React/blob/main/docs/imnotdb.png)

-This is a simple movie website where users can search up movies, tv shows and anime.
-This was my first ever React JS project and uses the open movie database  (OMDB) API to fetch the results.
-I was blow away when I had learnt about conditional rendering user JavaScript ternary opeerators.
+This is a simple movie website where users can search for movies, TV shows, and anime.
+This was my first ever React JS project and used the open movie database  (OMDB) API to fetch the results.
+I was blown away when I learned about conditional rendering using JavaScript ternary operators.

 ## Technologies Used